dayuwater/CarND-Advanced-Lane-Lines-master/writeup.md

 I then used the equation that calculates the curvature from a polynomial in Lesson 35 to calculate the curvature in real world.
+Note `y_eval` is the maximum value in y axis.

 ```python
 # Calculate the new radii of curvature